Free Walking Tour Berlin

 4. The Mausoleum

-Adjacent to the palace, you’ll find the Mausoleum built as the final resting place for Frederick the Great, the King of Prussia, and his beloved dogs.
-The tomb provides a reflective and solemn atmosphere.
+Next to the palace there is the Mausoleum was erected for Frederick the Great, the King of Prussia, and his dog’s burial-place.
+The tomb thus it has a contemplative and even mournful character.

 Plan Your Visit